An MLIR-Based Compilation Framework for Control Flow Management on Coarse Grained Reconfigurable Arrays: Introduction

-Although the DFG-based mapping strategy effectively exploits the loop-level parallelism \cite{riptide,compile_conclusion}, it entirely offloads control flow management onto the host processor, as shown in Method 1 in Figure \ref{fig: compile-intro}.
-Each time a kernel is deployed on the CGRA mesh, the corresponding configurations must be loaded on the hardware~\cite{10546646}, and the input data transferred, before CGRA execution, as illustrated in Figure~\ref{fig: deploy}.
-Then, upon completion of a kernel, data must be written back into the host processor's memory space.
+Although the DFG-based mapping strategy effectively exploits loop-level parallelism \cite{riptide,compile_conclusion}, it entirely offloads control flow management onto the host processor, as shown in Method 1 in Figure \ref{fig: compile-intro}.
+Each time a kernel is deployed on the CGRA mesh, {the corresponding configurations must be loaded onto the instruction memories~\cite{10546646}}, and the input data transferred, before CGRA execution, as illustrated in Figure~\ref{fig: deploy}..
+Then, upon completion of a kernel, the data must be written back into the host processor's memory space.
 We herein address this shortcoming by increasing the granularity of acceleration kernels, from that of DFGs to that of entire Control Flow Graphs (CFGs).

-Control Data flow graph (CDFG) mapping reduces the communication overhead between basic blocks by supporting a broader scope~\cite{10.1007/978-3-030-79025-7_5,7393298}, as CDFG can span multiple basic blocks and capture both control and data dependencies.
-Most proposed CDFG-based approaches map each DFG within the CDFG independently~\cite{sgmf,4dcgra_2019}, as illustrated by Method 2 in Figure~\ref{fig: compile-intro}, relying on specialized hardware for managing the ensuing branches in the execution flow.
-When a control dependency triggers the execution of a different DFG—such as from BB0 to BB1 in Figure~\ref{fig: compile-intro}—in these works a) new instructions must be loaded for the newly scheduled blocks, and b) the relevant data must be propagated accordingly~\cite{control_plane}.
-Hence, these approaches still incurs in runtime overheads and energy inefficiencies due to instruction and data reconfiguration~\cite{Snafu}.
+Control Data flow graph (CDFG) mapping reduces the communication overhead between basic blocks by supporting a larger scope~\cite{10.1007/978-3-030-79025-7_5,7393298}, as CDFG can span multiple basic blocks and capture control and data dependencies.
+Most of the CDFG-based approaches proposed map each DFG within the CDFG independently~\cite{sgmf,4dcgra_2019}, as illustrated by Method 2 in Figure~\ref{fig: compile-intro}, relying on specialized hardware to manage the ensuing branches in the execution flow.
+When a control dependency triggers the execution of a different DFG --such as from BB0 to BB1 in Figure~\ref{fig: compile-intro}—in these works (a) new instructions must be loaded for newly scheduled blocks and (b) the relevant data must be propagated accordingly~\cite{control_plane}.
+Hence, these approaches still incur run-time overheads and energy inefficiencies due to instruction and data reconfiguration~\cite{Snafu}.